tizoc/bureaucrat/README.md

 - A Widget knows how to render itself.
 - A Field knows how to validate an input value and convert it from a string to the required type.
 - A Form knows how to render all its fields along with all the required error messages.
-- After validation, a valid Form responds to 'cleaned_data' by returning a hash of valitaded values.
+- After validation, a valid Form responds to 'cleaned_data' by returning a hash of validated values.
 - After validation an invalid Form responds to 'errors' by returning a hash of field_name => error_messages

 Usage examples